Belan-Mihail/hamburg-weekend/README.md

  **Action** | **Result**
  -----------| ----------
- 1.Go to the places section on the Home page | Find interesting places 2.Navigate to the Attractions Page |  Find interesting places 3.Navigate to the Parks Page |  Find interesting places 4.Navigate to the Museums Page |  Find interesting places
+ 1.Being on the home page, scroll to the second section | Find interesting places 2.Navigate to the Attractions Page |  Find interesting places 3.Navigate to the Parks Page |  Find interesting places 4.Navigate to the Museums Page |  Find interesting places